BoltzExchange/regtest/README.md

 #### Swapping out

 Now that you have opened a channel and all the funds are on your side, you can swap out.

-Visit the [Boltz Web App](http://localhost:8080) to initiate a swap, by providing an on-chain address from your on-chain regtest wallet connected to your lightning node, and use your lightning node to pay the lightning invoice provided by Boltz.
-Make sure to mine a block for the swap to complete.
+1. Visit the [Boltz Web App](http://localhost:8080) to initiate a swap
+2. Providing an on-chain address from your on-chain regtest wallet connected to your lightning node
+3. Use your lightning node to pay the lightning invoice provided by Boltz.
+4. Make sure to mine a block for the swap to complete.

 ### Swapping in